ekataglobal/Whitepages-Pro-Documentation/WhitePages PRO API 1.1.md

 | --------- | :-------: | ----- | ------- |
 | phone | yes | Must include 10 digits, can optionally include formatting characters | phone=2069730000 |

+### Spam Score

+In the reputation parameter returned for reverse phone lookup, WhitePages PRO API 1.1 returns a spam score based on the likelihood a phone number is being used the number is performing high volume outbound calls.
+Generally, a score above 10% indicates spam, and this number with decay over time.

 ### Limitations